m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 ## Testing Methodology

-We investigate the product by separating it into layers:
+We investigate the product by dividing it into layers:

 1. Code: Includes the technical frameworks (e.g. Kubebuilder) and custom Golang code.